labdevgen/HybridCellsTranscriptome/README.md

 # HybridCellsTranscriptome
-Welcome to the HybridCellsTranscriptome wiki!
+Welcome to the HybridCellsTranscriptome wiki!<br>
 The Project is a supplement to the Matveeva, Fishman et al., 2017 paper (Nature Scientific Reports).
 It contains 3 scripts.
 clink.py and tophat.py were used to simplify execution of Tophat and Cufflinks on cluster nodes.